In Case of Emergency

 Exit the buildings and follow instructions provided by the Public Safety Officers who will be directing traffic away from the building to a safe location.

-If there is DANGEROUS SITUATION on campus, this message will broadcast….
+If there is a DANGEROUS SITUATION on campus, the following message will broadcast:

 “Attention, attention please, a dangerous situation has been confirmed on campus.
 The appropriate personnel are responding.
 Seek shelter immediately in a secure location, and await further instruction.”